Motivesoft/vscode-man-page-syntax/README.md

 __Feedback is welcomed__ to allow this extension to grow and improve.
 Use the [issues](https://github.com/Motivesoft/vscode-man-page-syntax/issues) page for requests or to report bugs.

 ## Release Notes

+### 1.0.1

+- More code snippets
+- More auto complete

 ### 1.0.0